chicago-joe/Option-Pricing-via-Levy-Models-in-R/index.md

 ---
 title: "Options Pricing in Discrete Lévy Models"
-subtitle: "Research Implementation and Analysis"
-authors:
-  - Joseph Loss
-  - Yuchen Duan
-  - Daniel Liberman
+author: "Joseph Loss, Yuchen Duan, Daniel Liberman"
-date: 2025-01-18
+date: "2025-01-18"
 abstract: |
   This research explores the implementation of two algorithms for options pricing in Lévy models, specifically comparing the Normal Inverse Gaussian (NIG) process with the Inverse Transform Method.